 You will be able to get back to

-your normal activities within 3 months of surgery.
+your normal activities within 3 months.
 You may feel more tired than

 usual, but most people are back to normal within 6 months.